 Since 2020, Dr. Zhang has been ranked among the world’s top 2% scientists by Stanford University.
 He has received several awards and fellowships for his research contributions, including the Waseda Research Award (2025), the MSJ Distinguished Paper Award (2023), the JSPS Postdoctoral Fellowship (2020), the CUHKSZ Presidential Postdoctoral Fellowship (2019), and several Provincial Science and Technology Progress Awards.

 Dr. Zhang serves as reviewer for prestigious journals and internationally peer-reviewed grants.
-He also served as guest editor for several special issues in different journals.
+He also served as guest editor for several special issues in peer-reviewed international journals.
+He is a senior member of the IEEE and a member of the American Physical Society.
 In his spare time, he enjoys outdoor photography and reading historical nonfiction.
 Follow Dr. Zhang on X: @xichaozhang

 >>>SIMULATIONS<<<